The 70 greatest opening tracks of the ’70s

 Jethro Tull’s Ian Anderson talks ’70s concept albums but can’t comment on Quadrophenia

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, OCT.
+ORIGINALLY PUBLISHED ON OCT.
 23, 1997 By Steve Newton Although I have no documented proof that I’m related to either Beavis or Butthead, I do harbour a couple of hazy teenage memories that keep me pondering that possibility.
-The one that has me most worried goes back to Chilliwack Senior Secondary School, … Continue reading Jethro Tull’s Ian Anderson talks ’70s concept albums but can’t comment on Quadrophenia
+The one that has me most worried goes back to Chilliwack Senior Secondary School, circa 1974.
+During … Continue reading Jethro Tull’s Ian Anderson talks ’70s concept albums but can’t comment on Quadrophenia

 Lars Ulrich denies that Grammy “loser” Metallica is mellowing out with …And Justice For All

 By Steve Newton On May 31, 1989, Metallica played Vancouver's Pacific Coliseum on a bill with the Cult.
-This was just three months after the band had its expected Grammy Award for Best Hard Rock/Metal Performance stolen away by Jethro Tull--whose Crest of a Knave album somehow beat out Metallica's mighty ...And Justice for All--and metal … Continue reading Lars Ulrich denies that Grammy “loser” Metallica is mellowing out with …And Justice For All
+This was just three months after the band had its expected Grammy Award for Best Hard Rock/Metal Performance stolen away by Jethro Tull--whose Crest of a Knave album somehow beat out Metallica's mightyĀ ...And Justice for All--and metal … Continue reading Lars Ulrich denies that Grammy “loser” Metallica is mellowing out with …And Justice For All

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, OCTOBER 22, 1992 By Steve Newton “So how’d it go last night?”
-That’s a question I’ll often start an interview with, to loosen things up when I know a musician has played a gig the night before.
-Usually, I get a response along the lines of, “Really good, actually,” … Continue reading Jethro Tull’s acoustic side gets showcased on A Little Light Music
+ORIGINALLY PUBLISHED ON OCT.
+22, 1992 By Steve Newton ā€œSo how’d it go last night?ā€ That’s a question I’ll often start an interview with, to loosen things up when I know a musician has played a gig the night before.
+Usually, I get a response along the lines of, ā€œReally good, actually,ā€ or—if I’m talking … Continue reading Ian Anderson says that the good bits of a Jethro Tull concert make it all worthwhile

 Jethro Tull slays a sold-out crowd in Vancouver with help from “Michael Jackson’s dad”